Christianjuth/ExtJS/collections/documentation/expanding-your-extension.md

 ##Popup vs Action
-_The default is action_
+_The default is action._

 ### Popup
-You must add this line of code to `app/configure.json`
+Add this line of code to `app/configure.json`
 ```json
 {
   "popup" : "pages/popup/popup.html"